-We do not have a formal discount target but we monitor the discount closely.
-We are prepared to buy back shares opportunistically, taking into account the level of the discount and the valuation of the portfolio.
-During the year, we purchased 750,500 shares at an average share price discount to NAV of 10.3% at a total cost of £6.9 million.
-This enhanced the NAV by 1.9p.
-The discount at the end of the year was 9.6%, a reduction from 12.3% at the start of the year.
-Since the year end, we have bought back a further 90,000 shares at a total cost of £746,000, at an average discount of 9.9%.
+We do not have a formal discount target, but we monitor the discount closely.
+We are prepared to buy back shares opportunistically, taking into account the level of the discount.
+During the year, we purchased for cancellation 1,011,900 shares at an average share price discount to NAV of 11.4% at a total cost of £8.2 million.
+This enhanced the NAV by 2.4p.